zeroc-ice/ice-builder-visualstudio/README.md

 ### Setting Ice Home with Visual Studio 2010

-Since the Ice Builder for Visual Studio 2010 does not support the Visual Studio IDE, you have severals ways to set Ice Home:
+Since the Ice Builder for Visual Studio 2010 does not support setting Ice Builder properties in the Visual Studio IDE, you have severals ways to set Ice Home:
  - set Ice Home with Ice Builder and a more recent version of Visual Studio.
 Ice Builder and Ice Builder for Visual Studio 2010 share the same Ice Home configuration.
  - set Ice Home in the Windows registry, by editing `IceHome` in `HKEY_CURRENT_USER\SOFTWARE\ZeroC\IceBuilder`.
  - set ICE_HOME enviroment variable